Anticipating a wildly successful future? Doing good work and being nice comes… Continue

 "WHY do you need new clients?"…

 Added by Irene Diamond, RT on February 28, 2012 at 7:00pm —

 I just completed posting another dozen or so new therapists listings to the Myofascial Release and Bodyworker Practitioner Directory. (sidebar: If you have not signed up for this free directory, what are you waiting for?)
 As I enter information for therapists and practices literally from around the world I am struck with the wide variety of training these therapists possess.
 I was trained in myofascial release in a sheltered world of thought.
 I had heard of other trainings but was told that… Continue

 These days it's not difficult to find sources for massage therapy (MT) research information.
 Pop in on FaceBook and many practices have their own page.
 Several of them post research articles as a way to promote MT and don't mind sharing (like mine).
 Maybe we should define what a research article is.
 A research article has been… Continue

 Added by Robin Byler Thomas on January 23, 2012 at 8:30pm —

 I’ve had a few meltdowns over e-mail in the past couple of weeks.
 In spite of my attendance at one of Michael Reynolds‘ brilliant presentations on how to be an e-mail ninja and have a “zero inbox,” I confess I just haven’t gotten there.
 And I’m wading through a field of spam.

 I have a good spam filter on all my email accounts, so basically most of those trashy emails advising you on how to enlarge your anatomy, how to collect the $40 million that the dead person in Nigeria has left… Continue

 Added by Laura Allen on January 17, 2012 at 9:33am —

 How do you create great testimonials?

 1. Ask!
 When a client tells you, “My legs and… Continue

-Added by Ezekiel OBrien on April 29, 2011 at 7:00pm — No Comments
+Added by Diana Moore on July 13, 2011 at 2:54pm —

 Branding is an important element for your business; it is the image that you present to the world.
 What type of image do you intend to present – a serious therapeutic and medically oriented style, more laid back and relaxed or perhaps elegant and elite?
 You can develop your brand from your business vision, your archetype style or just refine your current style into something more cohesive, definable and polished.

 Whether you realize it or not your… Continue

 Added by Shelene Taylor on November 2, 2010 at 1:00pm —

 One quick way to add to your client database is go around to the businesses surrounding you and introduce yourself and offer a special rate to everyone that works there, or perhaps free aromatherapy with their sessions.